EdvardM/railsgirls-ruby/src/basics.md

 ```

 The only way to end the program is by terminating it by force.
 Fortunately,
-you can do this simply by pressing `CTRL+C` in the terminal .Try that if you like.
+you can do this simply by pressing `CTRL+C` in the terminal.
+Try that if you like.

 {tip-begin}
 <p>People sometimes use the terms "programming" and "coding" in a mixed